IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/exploring_an_ifc_model.rst

 If you don't have an IFC model available, here's a small one for your convenience provided by the Institute for Automation and Applied Informatics (IAI) / Karlsruhe Institute of Technology.
-It's in German, so you may need to use some creativity when reading the data.
+It's in German, so you may need to use some creativity when reading the data :)

 .. container:: blockbutton